First Utah Bank

 Salt Lake City, Utah · FDIC Cert #22738

-First Utah Bank is an FDIC-insured bank (Certificate #22738) with $753M in total assets and $625M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Utah Bank, an FDIC-insured bank (Certificate #22738) with $753M in total assets and $625M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Salt Lake City, Utah, the bank maintains a Tier 1 capital ratio of 11.99% (Well-Capitalized) and a nonperforming loan ratio of 1.46%.
-BankHealthData assigns a composite Health Grade of B (73/100).
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Utah Bank (FDIC cert 22738) is a community bank — $753M in total assets, $625M in deposits, serving the Salt Lake City, Utah area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.